elizabrock/CSSE-490/slides/unit-1-getting-a-running-start/4-intro-to-tdd-bdd-and-templating.md

 ---

-## FYI on flask-bootstrap
+## FYI on styling

-The version in the book is way out of date.
-If you want to use Bootstrap 5, you'll need to use [Flask-BS4](https://pypi.org/project/Flask-BS4/).

-I personally don't care for bootstrap, so I'm going to use [Primitive UI](https://taniarascia.github.io/primitive/) in the labs.
+I'm using [Primitive UI](https://taniarascia.github.io/primitive/) in the labs.

 ---

-## Intro to Forms
+## Review of HTML Forms

-The book uses [flask-wtf](https://flask-wtf.readthedocs.io/en/0.15.x/), which has great docs.

-The most notable thing about flask-wtf (other than the delightful name and its use of classes to implement forms) is that it may be your first exposure to CSRF.
+You may have only see forms briefly in 280.

+You should read this: https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data

 ## CSRF == Cross-Site Request Forgery